oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     user
     vendor

+The value `coordinator` indicates individuals or organizations that manage a single vendor’s response or multiple vendors’ responses to a vulnerability, a security flaw, or an incident.
+This includes all Computer Emergency/Incident Response Teams (CERTs/CIRTs) or agents acting on the behalf of a researcher.

+The value `discoverer` indicates individuals or organizations that find vulnerabilities or security weaknesses.
+This includes all manner of researchers.

+The value `other` indicates a catchall for everyone else.
+Currently this includes editors, reviewers, forwarders, republishers, language translators, and miscellaneous contributors.

+The value `user` indicates anyone using a vendor’s product.

+The value `vendor` indicates developers or maintainers of information system products or services.
+This includes all authoritative product vendors, Product Security Incident Response Teams (PSIRTs), and product resellers and distributors, including authoritative vendor partners.

 ##### 3.2.1.7.4 Document Property - Publisher - Vendor ID

 The Vendor releasing the document (`vendor_id`) of value type `string` with 1 or more characters provides the Vendor ID which is a unique identifier (OID) that a vendor uses as issued by FIRST under the auspices of IETF.